Andy Scott, CTO, on Data Driven vs. Non-Data Driven Companies

 Get Outside Perspective

-Keep Dashboards Simple, Intuitive
+Keep Dashboards Simple and Intuitive

 Create a Culture of Accountability